 B.A., International Political Economy, Jackson School of International Studies University of Washington

 Ms. Becky joined the staff of LWGMS in 2013, after learning all-things-L-Dub as parent to Anna, a member of the Class of 2012, and as our intrepid track and field coach for the prior four years.
-Ms. Becky brings her enthusiasm for girls education, community building, and background in fundraising to the Director of Advancement and Admissions position.
-In her spare time, Ms. Becky enjoys attending the myriad of sporting events her kids participate in, time on Lopez with friends and family, biking and hiking east of the mountains, and cooking for a crowd
+Ms. Becky brings her enthusiasm for girls education, community building, and background in fundraising to the Director of Institutional Advancement position.
+In her spare time, Ms. Becky enjoys time spent exploring the San Juan Islands on her little boat, biking and hiking east of the mountains with friends and family, and cooking for a crowd.

 B.A., Hispanic Studies and Comparative Literature, Colorado College